ksmacleod99/just-pick-something/README.md

 The inspiration behind this app is how easy it is to engage my spouse in meal planning with the Home Chef app.
 Stuff like that helps him help me.
 As I thought about it, I think this app could be useful for folks who are non-verbal, or maybe just digest information better with pictures than text.

+## Current State
+- If I "save" the recipe from the recipe view, it overwrites the DB (good), but it rewrites the entire object, removing properties that were not edited (bad). **This causes rendering issues anywhere the recipes endpoint is used.**
+- add recipe view started.
+Needs more styling and functionality.
+- considering moving recipe.meta another level higher so it isn't a pita to map to.

 ## Note on Styles
 Uses Vuetify 3, which is is alpha, as well as hand-rolled styles.
 Will refactor for Vuetify components as they are released.